restful-api-description-language/radl-specification/README.md

 ## <a name="License"/> License ##

-Copyright © EMC Corporation.
+Copyright ï¿½ EMC Corporation.
 All rights reserved.
 EMC grants rights under the Apache 2.0 license.
 See the [`LICENSE`](https://raw.githubusercontent.com/restful-api-description-language/radl-specification/master/LICENSE) file for more information.